pancanin/cpplox/README.md

 - It would be good to warn users if they input a floating point number which overflows the supported precision in our language.
 For this, we have to introduce a BigDecimal type of object.
 - Multiple statements on one line do not work well!
 It seems that only the first one is considered.
 Maybe I should introduce semicolon.
+- Expressions that are not part of a statement throw a parsing error when ended with semicolon.
+These expressions, I concluded, have no meaning in the program, so they should throw.
+Example is a line of code like "5;" or "1 + 1;".
+I can improve the REPL so that we get results of the expressions directly in the console and then adding semicolons would not be needed, so the current behavior is fine, but maybe it should not throw, it should silently consume the semicolon.

 ## Improvements Plan